-If you get to the end of this article and would like to take the next step, the contact information you need is in the Participant Information Sheet that you will find there.
+If you get to the end of this article and would like to take the next step, the contact information you need is in the PADOVA Participant Information Sheet.

 This study is recruiting about 575 people, which sounds like – and is – a lot.
 It is a multi-country study arranged in many locations.
 It requires a lot of skilled resource in a study centre.
 Herein lies the rub.
 Many people in total nevertheless means few places available “in a study centre near you”.